aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 git remote add origin git@github.com:aregsar/aregsarblog.git
 ```

-At this point the local Github repository is created and is ready to track my remote Github repository.
+At this point the local git repository is created and is ready to track my remote Github repository.

 ## Step 3 - Added a markdown index page